 The warrior woman in movies isn't quite so rare as it once was.

-It's only since the mid '80s - with the likes of 'Aliens', 'Red Sonja' and the like - that cinema audiences have seen women in action roles, instead of the traditional "damsel in distress" or "femme fatale" roles.
+It's only since the mid '80s - with movies like 'Aliens', 'Red Sonja' and the like - that cinema audiences have seen women in action roles, instead of the traditional "damsel in distress" or "femme fatale" roles.

 More modern iterations have blunted these tropes somewhat, but there's some interesting examples.
 Here's our choice of some of the most iconic warrior women in film history...

 12. SCARLETT JOHANSSON - 'Captain America: The Winter Soldier' / 'Captain America: Civil War' / 'Avengers: Infinity War'

 Scarlett Johansson's performance across the Marvel Cinematic Universe as Black Widow has been an interesting one.
 Although introduced in 'Iron Man 2', the character developed further in 'Avengers Assemble' and 'Captain America: The Winter Soldier'.
 By 'Avengers: Age of Ultron', Black Widow had become a much-needed antidote to the testosterone-driven antics of the Avengers and showed that a woman could easily swing with Iron Man and Thor.
 That said, it's kind of ridiculous that only now is a Black Widow movie in the works.

 11. MICHELLE YEOH - 'Crouching Tiger, Hidden Dragon'